AndrewC101/PokemonTrueRed/README.md

 - Trunks (DBZ) is in the lab, he will battle if the player agrees
 - Cinnabar gym trainers are a cult that worships the great and merciful Missingno
 - Giovanni has a special 6th Pokemon in his final fight, he gives the Hyper beam tm and can be rematched
-- The rival starts to hear voices in his head and go a little
 - Kaiba and Sephiroth are in Victory Road.
 Sephiroth will battle if the player agrees
 - Tsunekazu Ishihara (original game tester) is testing the game in Victory Road, he battles with his actual debug Pokemon
 - Victory road has trainers designed for grinding exp and money